Flowsqy/CustomRaids/README.md

 # <world-name> [String] : The world name (which is also the world folder name) where the event should take place
 # <world-alias> [String] : The name of the world.
 It supports colors.
 # <world-radius> [integer] : The radius of the circle where the event should take place.
-#   Its center is at the coordinates (0;0).
+#   Its center is the world spawn.
 Every position contained in this circle is valid and chosen randomly.
+# <world-min-radius> [integer] : The radius of the circle where the event can not take place.
+#   Its center is the world spawn.
 #
 # Entities:
 # <entity-n> : The key of an entity.
 You can have as many entities as you want.
 The key just need to be unique.